Searching ...

 State capital Montgomery is evolving into a highly desirable mid-size city thanks to its affordable cost of living and increasing list of amenities.
 Besides its museums and Civil Rights Memorials, the city has a growing nightlife, dining, and entertainment scene, like the Alabama Shakespeare Festival and the Riverfront Park.
 It’s ranked the third-best place to live in Alabama.

 Looking for a place that’s full of life and energy?
 Why not New Orleans?
 In addition to the famous Mardi Gras celebration, the city’s various festivals showcase Louisiana’s unique culture.
 From the French Quarter Festival to the Voodoo Music & Arts Festival, there’s always something happening in NOLA.
-With a thriving music scene and countless concerts throughout the year, New Orleans truly is a music-lovers paradise.
+With a thriving music scene and countless concerts throughout the year, New Orleans truly is a music-lovers paradise, especially for fans of New Orleans jazz.

 Baton Rouge also has many attractions, from the grand Louisiana State Capitol Building to the fascinating USS Kidd Museum.
 Plus, with Louisiana State University right in the city’s heart, there’s always plenty of youthful energy and excitement to be found.